Once Village in

 it was part of the business of small boys to keep the prairie

-in incredible numbers.
-In those days, wild geese flew only high
+came in incredible numbers.
+In those days, wild geese flew

-enough to clear the houses and the timber--so low, in fact, that
+only high enough to clear the houses and the timber -- so low,

-you could easily distinguish the geese from the ganders as they
+in fact, that you could easily distinguish the geese from the

 "When we settled in the northern

-in honor of John C. Breckenridge by a bunch of settlers who had
+was named in honor of John C. Breckenridge by a bunch of settlers

-come from Kentucky.
-Breckenridge was long a stage stand.
-The
+who had come from Kentucky.
+Breckenridge was long a stage

-Houston & Texas Central Railroad, constructed in 1873, passed
+stand.
+The Houston & Texas Central Railroad, constructed

-three miles north of Breckenridge and established Richardson
+in 1873, passed three miles north of Breckenridge and established

-station.
-The railroad put the stage line out of business, and
+Richardson station.
+The railroad put the stage line out

-the postoffice, the hotel, the general mercantile establishment,
+of business, and the postoffice, the hotel, the general mercantile

-the blacksmith and the shoemaker moved to Richardson.
-There is
+establishment, the blacksmith and the shoemaker moved to Richardson.

-now nothing left to mark the site of the once flourishing village
+There is now nothing left to mark the site of the once

-of Breckenridge, which was on the old Floyd farm.
+flourishing village of Breckenridge, which was on the old Floyd

 "Dallas was not great shakes

-structure, the roof of which, supported by old-fashioned brackets,
+frame structure, the roof of which, supported by old-fashioned

-projected out beyond the walls.
-It loomed immense in a setting
+brackets, projected out beyond the walls.
+It loomed immense

-of log cabins and box houses strung around it like a fence with
+in a setting of log cabins and box houses strung around it, like

-Nor, were we on surer ground when we got into Dallas.
-Once, my
+we on surer ground when we got into Dallas.
+Once, my wagon

-wagon bogged down at Elm and Lamar streets, in front of E. M.
+bogged down at Elm and Lamar streets, in front of E. M. Kahn's

-Kahn's store, and I had to apply to the Central wagon yard for
+store, and I had to apply to the Central wagon yard for a team

 "I also came to Dallas to